A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints

-In this work the focus is on solving the robust counterpart in an efficient way which is a challenging task due to its bi-level structure.
-The idea is to utilize a suitable approximation of the robust counterpart, e.g. \cite{DBK06,HD13,LU17,Sic13,Zha07} or exploit specific properties e.g.\cite{HD13}.
-We investagate the approximation of the robust counterpart using a quadratic model.
+The idea is to utilize a suitable approximation of the robust counterpart, e.g. \cite{DBK06,HD13,LU17,Sic13,Zha07} or exploit specific properties e.g. \cite{HD13}.
+We investigate the approximation of the robust counterpart using a quadratic model.
 This allows us to reformulate the robust optimization problem as a {\it mathematical program with equilibrium constraints} (MPEC).
-This approach has been investigated in \cite{LU17,Sic13} in the context of PDE constrained optimization problems.
+This approach has been investigated in \cite{LU17,Sic13, AU16} in the context of PDE constrained optimization problems, where \cite{LU17} forms the starting point for the present investigations.
 Our model will be a linear elliptic parametric equation where an affine decomposition will be applied to work with a reference parameter.
 The worst-case problem leads a non-linear optimization problem with a $\min-\max$ formulation.
 After approximating the inner maximization derivative based optimization is applied.
-In the setting of our work we will utilize a sensitivity based approach since we assume to deal with few parameters.
-This approach is computationally expensive because it requires the solution of a PDE for each parameter.
-Therefore model order reduction is applied in order to reduce the complexity of the optimization problem \cite{ZF14}.
-In this paper we consider the Proper Orthogonal Decomposition (POD) as a tool for model reduction (we refer to e.g. \cite{V13} for more details on the topic).
-In particular, we will build a goal-oriented algorithm which avoids expensive offline stages and updates the snapshot set in the direction of the suboptimal configuration.
-In this way the reduced order model is enhanced during the optimization to fit the requirements.
-The method is certified by an a-posteriori error estimator for the state variable and the sensitivities.
-Therefore, error estimators for the state and the sensitivities are required.
-A generalized error estimator is derived to cover these needs.
-Thanks to these estimators we are able to build the algorithm which provides efficient solutions reducing the complexity of the solution.
-This approach complements the method proposed in e.g. \cite{LU17} where in each iteration of the optimization a new reduced order model is generated.
+In the setting of our work we will utilize a sensitivity based approach since we assume to deal with only a few parameters.
+This approach is computationally expensive because it requires the solution of multiple PDEs.